ejmiller2/docker-od/README.txt

 This project provides and example for running object detection models in a Docker container using TensorFlow Serving.
-The e
+By default, the assumption is no GPU acceleration.
+Some notes to work with Nvidia GPUs are also included.

 This README covers the following:
   * Build a Docker container using